Automating OpenVPN Tunnels

 3. Run the Playbook

-ansible-playbook -i hosts playbook.yml -b -k -K --become-method=su
+ansible-playbook -i inventory playbook.yml -b -k -K --become-method=su

 Note

-In Operation Type choose Import Existing
+In Operation Type, choose Import Existing.

-Importing the Server Certificate:
+Import the Server Certificate

-In Operation Type choose Import Existing and in CA choose the CA you just created.
+In Operation Type, choose Import Existing and in CA, choose the CA you just created.

 Tip

-On your openwisp dashboard go to /admin/config/template/add/.
+In your OpenWISP dashboard, go to /admin/config/template/add/.